benjaminion/upgrading-ethereum-book/src/book.md

 The [specification of SSZ](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is maintained in the main Eth2 specs repo, and that's the place to go for all the details.
 I will only be presenting an introductory overview here, with a few examples.

-The ultimate goal of SSZ is to be able to represent complex internal datastructures such as the [BeaconState](/part3/containers/state#beaconstate) as strings of bytes.
+The ultimate goal of SSZ is to be able to represent complex internal data structures such as the [BeaconState](/part3/containers/state#beaconstate) as strings of bytes.

 The formal properties that we require for SSZ to be useful for both consensus and communications areas defined in the [formal verification](https://github.com/ConsenSys/eth2.0-dafny/blob/master/wiki/ssz-notes.md#expected-properties-of-serialisedeserialise) exercise.
 Given objects $O_1$ and $O_2$, both of type $T$, we require that SSZ be
   1. involutive: deserialise<$T$>(serialise<$T$>($O_1$)) = $O_1$  (required for communications), and